piktonus97m/DevOps-The-Hard-Way-Azure/README.md

 6. CICD - The purpose of this section is to automatically create an AKS cluster with CICD using GitHub Actions
     - ✅[Create a GitHub Actions CICD pipeline](https://github.com/piktonus97m/DevOps-The-Hard-Way-Azure/blob/main/Terraform-AZURE-Services-Creation/5-Run-CICD-For-AKS-Cluster.md)

-## My notes

-While solving this challenge, I noticed that I like Azure more than AWS for some reason.
-It has a more opinionated way to show service categories and actions to perform.
-Without the need to search around how to perform something.

-Being honest I was not able to take advantage of my $200 credits, since this lab ask you to create 3 K8S nodes.
-Which is very expensive in the long run.
-After creating my cluster, I left the challenge about two or three days, and it consumed almost my quota. :( Not Azure fault but mine.
-So I will try to keep my free tier of services, and use another account if needed.

-It was not hard at all to learn Azure platform, since most of the knowledge I have from IBM Cloud and AWS, is applied here.
-Resource Groups, workspaces, user management, cloud services creation, etc.

-The app was running perfectly on the K8s cluster without issues.

-I will look forward to learn more about Azure.